Homogenization of a Random Walk on a Graph in $\mathbb{R}^d$: An approach to predict macroscale diffusivity in media with finescale obstructions and interactions: Scaling limits of the random walk

-where $\rho$~(\ref{eqn:drift-field}) is the drift field.
-The following lemma ensures such a $\psi$ exists and we note that $\psi$ is unique only up to an additive constant. \begin{lemma} $\bar{U}=\sum_{y \in \oS} \rho(y) \pi(y) = 0$ if and only if $\rho \in R(L)$. \end{lemma} \begin{proof} Recall that $L^T$ has a one-dimensional null space by ergodicity of $Y$.
-Hence the following equivalent statements:
+The following observation ensures that such a $\psi$ exists and we note that $\psi$ is unique only up to an additive constant.
+Recall that $L^T$ has a one-dimensional null space by ergodicity of $Y$.
+Hence we have the following equivalent statements: